 - Nutrition – Obviously food is essential for any journey on the GDT.
 Light-weight, easy to prepare, high calorie food is ideal.
 For multi-day treks, it is important to bring extra food in case of emergency or unforeseen delays.

-- Hydration – On the GDT, it is recommended to carry two 1-litre water bottles as well as some means for treating water (e.g. filter or chemical treatment).
+- Hydration – On the GDT, it is recommended to have two litres of water storage capacity as well as some means for treating water (e.g. filter or chemical treatment).
 Plan for enough water to accommodate additional requirements due to heat, cold, altitude, exertion, or emergency.
 And always consult your map or guidebook for distances between available water sources.

 - Emergency shelter – Long-distance backpackers usually carry a tent or some other form of shelter (e.g. tarp) but if you are day-tripping on the GDT, consider bringing an emergency shelter just in case.

-While not one of the “ten essentials”, footwear is one of the most important items for any long-distance trek on the GDT.
+While not one of the “Ten Essentials”, footwear is one of the most important items for any long-distance trek on the GDT.
 You will be travelling many miles on your feet and it is critical that you take care of them.
 Ensure you have comfortable, broken-in boots and good hiking socks.
 During most of the summer hiking season (July to September), the GDT can be hiked in light-weight hiking boots.
-Bring a separate pair of light shoes or sandals for stream crossings and to wear at camp.
+Consider bringing a separate pair of light shoes or sandals for stream crossings and to wear at camp.

 To reduce your campsite’s attractiveness to bears and other animals, all food and trash should be securely stored.